syncfusion-content/maui-docs/MAUI/Circular-Charts/GroupTo.md

 # Grouping Data Points in .NET MAUI SfCircularChart

-The small segments in the pie chart can be grouped into an `Others` category using the [GroupTo]() and [GroupMode]() properties of the [PieSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PieSeries.html).
+The small segments in the circular chart can be grouped into an `Others` category using the [GroupTo]() and [GroupMode]() properties of the circular chart.
 The [GroupMode]() property is used to specify the grouping type based on slice angle, actual data point value, or percentage.
 The [GroupTo]() property is used to set the limit to group data points into a single slice.
 The grouped segment is labeled as `Others` in the chart legend.

 {% tabs %}